blake-edwards/Date-Fixer/README.md

 # Date-Fixer
-This code corrects the date data of a row within a file and re-writes the read commands to an SQL script.
-This code can be re-purposed to edit your own generated SQL commands (useful for editing a large list of inserts).
+This code was written to correct date column data from a list of SQL insert commands.
+It re-writes the corrected commands to an SQL script that I then used to add data to my database.
+This code can be re-purposed to edit your own generated SQL commands.
+Enjoy and create an issue if you need any assistance re-purposing.